Athletic Training

 • Higher risk first

-Any time an injury occurs at practice, home/away competitions or any other related activity, an Accident Report must be submitted within 24 hours.
+Any time an injury occurs at practice, home/away competitions or any other related activity, an Injury/Illness Report must be submitted within 24 hours.
 This form can be submitted by the injured person, or a team officer (i.e. Safety Officer).

 • Athlete